alext1995/VisionAD/README.md

                     "evaluate_n_epochs": 2, # evaluates the algorithm every n epochs
                     "test_batch_size": 8, # test batch size
-                    "device": "cuda:0", # device (overwritten if device specificed in command line) "train_time_limit": 2*3600, # training time limit in seconds, after this stops training "input_size": 256, # input image size
+                    "device": "cuda:0", # device (overwritten if device specificed in command line) "train_time_limit": 2*3600, # training time limit in seconds, after this training stops (note the timer does not include inference during testing or calculating of metrics)
+                    "input_size": 256, # input image size
                     "model_description": "CFA_mvtec_run", # description saved to each run from the dictionary - DIFFERENT to run_description in the cmd, which is the description attached to all the runs in a given config file - use no more than 20 characters - used in the results directory name
                     "model_long_description": "Feel free to put a longer description of this model in here if you desire.
-This will be saved to the WandB, the saved predictions, and a json file in the results directory of the run.", "save_metric_meta_data": False, # whether the metric data is saved alongside the metric results, setting as True will results in a lot of physical memory consumption
+This will be saved to the WandB run, the saved predictions, and a json file in the results directory of the run.", "save_metric_meta_data": False, # whether the metric data is saved alongside the metric results, setting as True will result in a lot of physical memory consumption
                     "wandb": True, # upload the data to Wandb or not })
 #model_list.append({...})
 ```

-The model_list can contain any number of algorithms/hyperparameter combinations.
-Each algorithm in model_list is combined with each dataset in dataset_list.
+The `model_list` can contain any number of algorithms/hyperparameter combinations.
+By default each algorithm in `model_list` is combined with each dataset in `dataset_list`.

-We choose .py for config files because it enables the user to use the flexibility of Python.
-For instance, if one wanted to test an algorithm with various hyperparameters, they could create a for loop which dynamically changes the given hyperparameter and description.

-The default is to combine each model with each dataset.
-However, you can config each model to run a bespoke list of datasets by adding the following key to the model dictionary:
+However, you can configure each model to run a bespoke list of datasets by adding the `dataset_list_override` key to the model dictionary:

 ```
 model_list = []